haouarihk/sibro.io-agario-p5js/README.md

 # how to run the project :

- # 1-clone it with github or download it
+  1-clone it with github or download the zip file

- # 2-in your command type : node server.js
+  2-in your command type : node server.js

- # 3-open the browser and navigate to http://localhost:3000/
+  3-open the browser and navigate to http://localhost:3000/